esopsis/Turing-Machine-to-Cyclic-Tag/README.md

 # Turing-Machine-to-Cyclic-Tag
-Compiles a Turing machine to a Cyclic tag system.
+Compiles a Turing machine to a cyclic tag system.

 This code is based off of an algorithm discribed here: